 and my actual home screen uses this one:

 and both give me energy.
 And when they stop doing so, or if I ever find other pictures that call out to me more loudly, they will be summarily replaced with fresher ones.
 And yes, I’m more thankful about my smartphone wallpapers than the actual phone itself.

 - Lists, and my penchant for making them.
 I’m a list-phile and have lists, and collections, and spreadsheets, of all sorts of things.
 That sort of mindset keeps me organized and has partly driven the creation of this site as well, since it feeds into a chronicling mindset.
 But they have been so useful over the years for me in various ways, not only to help me keep track of things and organize my thoughts but also for me to go back and see what I thought of something, or what I was doing, back many years ago.
 There are some really old lists that I’ve come across from digging through my personal files that have allowed me to connect with my past self and the tons of hours I must have poured into some of them back in the pre-Internet era that I grew up in.

-- Ronnie, my supervisor at work.
+- My supervisor at work.
 A good boss goes a long way toward making a bad workplace tolerable, or a tolerable workplace good.
 A bad boss, on the other hand, has the opposite effect.
-While we don’t agree on everything, there are many little things that I appreciate, from having the freedom to speak my mind without any repercussion, to the fatherly protection against some of the bullshit that comes down from above, to the mutual trust and all sorts of flexible allowances and accommodations that we can get if we need to and ask for it.
+While we don’t agree on everything, there are many little things that I appreciate, from having the freedom to speak my mind without any repercussion, to the fatherly protection against some of the acid rain that trickles down from above us in the organization, to the mutual trust and all sorts of flexible allowances and accommodations that we can get if we need to and ask for it.
 Our weekly 1-on-1 meetings on Thursdays are the highlight of my work week, and they always go long without fail because we have tons to talk about.
 If there’s one thing I’ll miss after I leave the job, it will be those sessions.